upperlinecode/investment-functions/README.md

 **Double Advanced Bonus Challenge:**

 5) Which investment is the best?
-Create a method `best_choice()` that accepts an `investment` amount and a `year`, and returns the name of the fund that would have made the most money for the investor.
+Create a function `best_choice()` that accepts an `investment` amount and a `year`, and returns the name of the fund that would have made the most money for the investor.

 ```python
 def best_choice(investment, year):